andfanilo/pyspark-tutorial/README.md

 Go to `Environments` tab, select the `pyspark-tutorial` environment.
 When your mouse is over the environment, you should see a green arrow, click on it and select `Open with Jupyter notebook`.
 Then browse to the folder with all the notebooks.

+- you may need to define the `PYSPARK_PYTHON` environment variable so Spark workers can point to the correct Python command.

 #### Using Anaconda prompt

 ```
 conda env create -n pyspark-tutorial python=3.8
 conda activate pyspark-tutorial
 pip install -r requirements.txt
+set PYSPARK_PYTHON=python
 jupyter notebook
 ```

 Run a Jupyter Notebook session : `jupyter notebook` from the root of your project, when in your `pyspark-tutorial` conda environment.

+Notes:
-PS: you may run into `java.io.FileNotFoundException: HADOOP_HOME and hadoop.home.dir are unset.` warnings on Windows.
+- you may run into `java.io.FileNotFoundException: HADOOP_HOME and hadoop.home.dir are unset.` warnings on Windows.
 Do not worry about it, they are necessary for remote connections only.
+- you may need to define the `PYSPARK_PYTHON` environment variable so Spark workers can point to the correct Python command.

 When you are done with the environment, don't forget to deactivate your Anaconda environment : `conda deactivate`